willyg302/ok/README.md

 `pip`          | Yes            | Call any regular pip command.
 `virtualenv`   | No             | Pass the name of a virtual environment to execute in.
 If it does not exist, it will be created.
 Use with the `with` statement.

-### From Code

-You can also use strap programmatically, if that's your cup of tea:

-**COMING SOON**

-## Why?

-I found myself writing the same old code for every project to automate its installation.
-Conventional programmer's logic states that if you do it more than once, it should become a tool.

 ## Roadmap (v0.4.0)

 - [x] Clean up and refactor existing code to be more modular
 - [x] Add Node/NPM modules
 - [ ] Basic tests
-- [ ] Programmatic functionality and documentation